Skip to Content

 Is Sidewalk Chalk Bad for the Environment?

-Sidewalk chalk shows up at just about every charity run, music festival, chalk art, and community event.
-It’s a fun way to express yourself and it’s practically disposable and biodegradable.
-When the festival is over, you wipe away your art and toss the rest in the trash.
+Sidewalk chalk shows at every charity run, music festival, chalk art, and community event.
+It’s a fun way to express yourself and is practically disposable and biodegradable.
+You wipe away your art when the festival ends and toss the rest in the trash.
 But how does it affect our environment?
 Is sidewalk chalk bad for the environment?

 What is sidewalk chalk?